British Engineerium: History

 Jonathan Minns, a London-based steam and engineering expert, immediately set about trying to save the buildings and their contents.
 He applied to the Historic Buildings Council for England (the forerunner of the present English Heritage body) for listed status to be granted to the buildings in the complex.
 This was granted on 17 June 1971, and in the following year the Department of the Environment issued a preservation order preventing demolition or significant alteration of the buildings.
 Minns acquired the lease of the complex in 1974, and planned to restore it from its derelict state and establish an industrial museum and educational centre.
 He also set up a trust to run it.
 By this time, the complex had a new owner: the Water Act 1973 restructured the water industry in England and Wales, transferring ownership of water infrastructure from local authorities to 10 government-controlled regional companies.
-Brighton Water Corporation became part of the Southern Water Authority, and it was this entity which granted the lease to Minns.
+Brighton Corporation Waterworks became part of the Southern Water Authority, and it was this entity which granted the lease to Minns.

 Minns had only £350 when he started work on the Engineerium, but more money soon arrived in the form of grants and donations.
 The Southern Water Authority gave the trust £22,000, the Department of the Environment granted £40,000, and the trust received the largest historic buildings grant awarded in Sussex up to that point in 1975.
 In October of that year, Minns and eight volunteers began to restore the complex and its machinery, which were in a state of disrepair.
 The boiler house and Number 2 Engine were the priority, but before they could be started the workshop had to be repaired so that its equipment could be used to carry out the necessary work elsewhere.

 The boiler house and Number 2 Engine were in a particularly bad condition: the roof was wrecked, the metal fixtures were corroded, moss was growing on exposed surfaces and the boilers were not operational.
 Number 2 Engine had not been steamed since 1954, and had to be taken apart and rebuilt while the building was restored around it.
 Every moving part was cleaned by hand, and the exterior was repainted in its correct colour after the original paintwork was discovered under layers of mould and rust.
 The eight men worked for about six months on these tasks; Number 2 Engine was successfully fired up again on 14 March 1976 after the two renovated Lancashire boilers were tested and inspected by safety officials (the other two were left in their unrestored state).